DataBiosphere/wdl-conformance-tests/README.md

   outputs:
     ...
 ```
-The runner will find and apply the patch files at runtime (This will take priority over the automatic WDL version conversion).
+The runner will find and apply the patch files at runtime.
+(This will take priority over the automatic WDL version conversion.)

 To reverse this process, another program `unpatch.py` will do the opposite of `patch.py`.
 This is useful if new patch files need to be created, but the original WDL files were deleted:
 ```commandline